 Phytoestrogens also support bone health.
 Low bone density is common during menopause and perimenopause, so consuming phytoestrogen-rich foods is a great way to support balanced hormone levels.4

 Glucosinolates are most commonly found in the Brassicaceae plant family, which includes cauliflower, broccoli, kale, cabbage, mustard, and horseradish.
 These vegetables are packed with essential vitamins, minerals, and fiber and are also powerful free radical scavengers that promote an inflammatory response and facilitate a healthy stress response.

 Getting Optimal Amounts of Phytonutrients

 Unless you spend all of your time preparing food, adding phytonutrients to your diet can be challenging.
-That’s why I created the Organic Superfoods Kit.
-This kit contains both Organic Greens and Organic Reds powders.
-These two powders contain essential red and green fruits and vegetables packed with phytonutrients.
+That’s why I created Organic Greens.
+This powder contains essential green fruits and vegetables packed with phytonutrients.

 Organic Greens is also rich in phytonutrients and made from 14 powerful USDA-certified organic superfoods.
 I added a touch of stevia and monk fruit extract for a lightly sweet flavor.
 It is infused with the carotenoid turmeric and the phytoestrogens from garlic to support a healthy inflammatory response.

 Phytonutrients are essential in the fight against free radicals and are a crucial part of a healthy diet of organic whole foods.
 Fruits and vegetables are excellent sources of phytonutrients.
 Unfortunately, with our modern farming practices and our polluted environments, the phytonutrient content in our food has been diminished.
 The Organic Superfoods Kit is a great way to ensure you get optimal amounts of essential phytonutrients every single day.